toladata/Knowledgebase/en/6-programs/what-is-a-results-framework.md

 The results specified typically comprise of long-term objectives (often referred to as “outcomes” or “impact”) and the intermediate outcomes and outputs that precede, and lead to, those desired long-term objectives.

 The process of building a Results Framework starts with defining the overall program goal and then going down to Outcomes, Outputs and eventually Activities.
-From here, program teams can use the Results Framework to define indicators to help them measure their results and align program activities to show how they contribute.
+From here, **program teams can use the Results Framework to define indicators to help them measure their results and align program activities to show how they contribute**.

 Some of the benefits of using a results framework: